 March 2-3.
 Great manifesto, In a fast society slow emotions become extinct.
 A thinking mind cannot feel.
-I don't like all the stuff about the proposed experiments, but this is the kind of raw, don't-cover-your-ass writing that I love, and I wish more writers had the courage for it.

 When society switches over from physical work to mental work, the speed of thinking keeps on accelerating and the gaps between thinking go on decreasing.
 There comes a time when there are almost no gaps.
 People become incapable of experiencing / tolerating gaps.
 Emotion ends.
 Man becomes machine.

 March 6.
 Here's a piece by Devin about healing the mind/body split, where he explains the disease of civilization as a slip from a cyclical paradigm with both negative and positive feedback loops ("nature"), into a linear paradigm of positive feedback loops ("progress").
 And this different way of thinking is rooted in a mind-body split that was caused by traumatic experience.
 Basically, we plunge ahead into greed and "progress" and "growth" because we're running from unpleasant feelings about unresolved past traumas.